AricMcDonald/02-Advanced-CSS-Portfolio/readme.md

 ## Description

-This homework assignment was to create my portfolio
+This is my professional portfolio

 ### Technologies
 media queries